Achal Gaccha

 Achal Gaccha, also known as the Vidhipakṣa or Anchal Gaccha (अचलगच्छ or अंचलगच्छ) is one of the four existing Gacchas and one of the 84 gacchas of the Śvetāmbara Murtipujaka sect of Jainism.
 It was founded by Acharya Aryarakshitsuri in 1079 CE in response to the laxity that had crept into monasticism.
 Except for some minors differences, the rules and rituals of Achal Gaccha are similar to all the other existing gacchas of the Śvetāmbara Murtipujaka sect.

 Currently, Acharya Kalāprabhasāgarsuri is the gacchadhipati of Achal Gaccha who was declared as Gunodayasāgarsuri's successor after his demise in 2020.
-Acharya Kalāprabhasāgarsuri was formally coronated as the gacchadhipati of Achal Gaccha in 2022 in Mulund.
+Acharya Kalāprabhasāgarsuri was formally crowned gacchadhipati of Achal Gaccha in 2022 in Mulund.

 History and origin

 Akin to the remaining three, Achal Gaccha traces its roots to the then Vada Gachha which was the unbroken lineage of monks, starting with one of Mahavira's 11 Ganadharas, Sudharmaswami.
 Initially, the name of Achal Gaccha was Vidhipaksh Gaccha.

 Achal Gaccha was founded by Aryarakshitsuri in the 11th century CE.
 Aryarakshitsuri, upset with the wrong practices prevalent in monkhood during that time, decided to reform the sangha and eradicate malpractices and laxity.
 He, therefore, started investing efforts towards the goal, but when it seemed impossible to perform reforms successfully, he decided to perform sallekhana atop Pavagadh Hill.
 Legends say that Aryarakshitsuri was praised by Simandhara in Mahavideha Kshetra.
 Upon hearing this, demigoddess Chakreshvari visited Aryarakshitsuri and requested him to give up his vow of sallekhana.
 On the next day, a lay follower named Yashodhan came to pilgrimage to Pavagadh, where he offered alms to Aryarakshitsuri.
 Pleased with the monk's lifestyle and wisdom, he became his first lay disciple.
 Aryarakshitsuri reformed the sangha and enlisted the rules and rituals of the newly formed gaccha.
 The group of monks who followed Aryarakshitsuri's rules then came to be known as the Vidhipakṣa Gaccha.

 After the reforms, several acharyas of other gacchas such as Shankheshwar Gaccha, Nanak Gaccha, Vallabhi Gaccha, Nadol Gaccha, and Bhinmal Gaccha accepted the practices of Aryarakshitsuri and merged their order into the Vidhi Pakṣa Gaccha.
 Jhalori Gaccha, Jhadapalliya Gaccha, Aagam Gaccha, Poornima Gaccha, and Sadhupoornima Gaccha partially accepted the practices of the Vidhi Pakṣa Gaccha.
 There were a total of 3,517 ascetics in Aryarakshitsuri's order after his reforms.
 Out of these, 2,202 were monks, and 1,302 were nuns.